 Knowing how to use a personal hotspot on a Verizon phone starts with knowing what plan you are on.
 You also should know what your data needs are, because at a certain point of consumption, it’s going to make more sense to get an unlimited plan.
 From there, setting up and using a personal (mobile) hotspot couldn’t be easier.

 Once you are certain that your plan has mobile hotspot capability included, go into your Settings menu.
-In the Connections section of your Android device, you should find a menu choice for Mobile Hotspot and Tethering wherein you can switch your mobile hotspot on.
-Then you can connect your laptop or other device by connecting to Wi-Fi, choosing your Verizon hotspot as your network.
+In the Connections section of your Android device, you should find a menu choice for Mobile Hotspot and Tethering, wherein you can switch your mobile hotspot on.
+Then you can connect your laptop or other devices by connecting to Wi-Fi, choosing your Verizon hotspot as your network.

 JUMP TO KEY SECTIONS

 How to set up and use a Verizon personal hotspot on an Android device

 To begin, make sure you are on a Verizon plan that includes hotspot data (see below).
 Also, make sure that you have data remaining on your plan for the month and that you are within reach of Verizon’s network.
 Then open the Settings menu by swiping down on your main screen and tapping on the gear icon.

 Then tap on Mobile Hotspot (and not the slide button to the right of it).